EgwDean/Flex-Bison-Project-23-24/Bison/README.md

 # Only comments existing inside a class block (nested or not)  are not allowed.
 The way our Grammar is, if i create a class then i have to write code in it.
 I cannot only have comments inside the class block.
-The question is: Do i want his behaviour?    🤔
+The question is: Do i want this behaviour?    🤔